Contest rules

 8. Withdrawal and cancellation of participation in the final by the selected participant

 Each confirmation of accommodation will be nominative and cannot be transferred to another person.
 The name on the confirmation cannot be changed.
-If a selected participant withdraws for any reason before the project coordinator designated by the Burgundy-Franche-Comté Region has reserved the accommodation, his place will be assigned to another person on the reserve list in descending order of the selection.
-If a group leader refuses to travel before the project coordinator has booked the accommodation, this decision does not jeopardise the entire group.
-Other members of the group (only designated group leaders) can always travel as planned.
-However, the person who has withdrawn cannot be replaced.
+If a selected participant withdraws for any reason before the project coordinator designated by the Burgundy-Franche-Comté Region has reserved the accommodation, his/her place will be assigned to another person on the reserve list in descending order of the selection.
+If a group leader doesn’t have the possibility to travel before the project coordinator has booked the accommodation, this decision does not jeopardise the entire group.
+One other member of the group (only designated group leaders) can always travel as planned.

 Once bookings have been made, any cancellation or modification fees will have to be charged from the participant’s fees.